Meet Me in the Morning: Other versions

 A September 19, 1974, outtake of "Meet Me in the Morning" was released on the B-side of the Record Store Day 2012 release of Dylan's single "Duquesne Whistle" and on the single-CD and 2-LP versions of The Bootleg Series Vol. 14: More Blood, More Tracks in 2018, with the complete recording sessions of the song included on the deluxe edition of that album.

 Live performance

 On September 19, 2007, Dylan played the song live in concert for the first and, to date, only time, during a show in Nashville, Tennessee.
 He was joined onstage for the performance by Jack White of The White Stripes.

 Notable covers

-American heavy metal artist Jason Becker recorded a cover of the song and released it on his album Perspective (1995).
+Blues musician Freddie King recorded a version of "Meet Me in the Morning" on his 1975 album Larger Than Life, produced by Mike Vernon.

-Russian rock musician Mike Naumenko wrote a song "Позвони мне рано утром" (lit.
+In 1980 Russian rock musician Mike Naumenko wrote a song "Позвони мне рано утром" (lit.
 Call me early in the morning) inspired by the Dylan song.